Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 to re-take control in Loiter he/she would need to change your flight mode switch to another position and then back to Loiter.

-Receiver Configurarion
+Receiver Configuration
 ======================

-By default, a newly purchased receiver will be set-up to simply hold all channels at their last known position when the receiver and transmitter lose contact.
+By default, most newly purchased receivers will simply not output pulses if contact with the transmitter is lost.
+However, some low end receivers will be set-up to simply hold all channels at their last known position.
 This is not good because the flight controller has no way to know that the Pilot has lost control of the vehicle.
 Instead the receiver must be set-up to signal to the flight controller it has lost contact and there are two ways that it can do this (the method depends